dataloop-ai-apps/google-vision-adapter/README.md

 ## Google Vision Functions Used

-Below is a list of the main Google Vision detection nodes:
+Below is a list of the Google Vision detection models avaliable on Dataloop's Marketplace:

 1. **Text Detection**
    *Detects and extracts text from an image.
 Returns the recognized text along with bounding boxes for each piece of identified text.*